hypertidy/footprint/README.md

 <!-- badges: end -->

 The goal of footprint bin point data at very high resolution, storing a sparse grid.
-These tools use spatstat and raster packages.
+These tools use spatstat.geom and terra packages.

 It just exists as the code used in abstraction from the work done in 2015.
-I’d be happy to collab to extend this to ew work.
+I’d be happy to collab to extend this to new work.

 ## Installation